 Several gifted directors followed Robert Cooper's retirement as music director in 1995, culminating in the two-year appointment of János Sándor, a highly regarded conductor both overseas and in North America, as music director in 1996.
 Jean-Marie Kent was named associate conductor.

 The Civic Orchestra welcomed the distinguished musician and conductor George Corwin as music director in 1999, a year in which several guest conductors occupied the podium, including Yariv Aloni and a return visit by Robert Cooper.
 After 10 years on the podium Dr. Corwin stepped down and the orchestra welcomed a new conductor: Giuseppe (Joey) Pietraroia for a year.
 During the 2011-2016 seasons we enjoyed the varied styles and ideas of several guest conductors, while continuing to search for a new full-time music director.
-For this, our 33rd year of operations, Brian Wismath will conduct three of the four performances.
+Brian Wismath took over the baton as music director for the 34th season, with Yariv Aloni as principal guest conductor.

 The Civic Orchestra of Victoria's annual “Sing-Along Messiah” was re-established under George Corwin's direction — a very successful event, awaited with much anticipation every December since and now a tradition in the community.
 It is the only Messiah of its kind in Victoria — the audience is the choir, although non-singers are also welcome to attend.
 Several guest conductors have led this event in recent years, including Hilary Coupland and Peter Butterfield.

 The Civic Orchestra of Victoria celebrated its 25th anniversary in the 2008/2009 season.
 Works performed included favourites conducted by three previous Civic Orchestra conductors.
 We also welcomed back Charles Barber, founder of The Civic Orchestra of Victoria, who directed the May 2009 concert.
 A complete list of works performed through the years may be found on the Archives page of this website.